24Ashutosh78/fraud-spike-detector/README.md

 - `outputs/spike_entity_metrics_v.json` — full Layer 2 metrics
 - `outputs/transaction_classifier_metrics_v.png`, `outputs/spike_entity_chart.png` — plots
 - `outputs/lgbm_fraud_classifier_v.txt` — saved trained model
-- `v1_ulb_dataset/` — the earlier pass on the public anonymized ULB dataset, kept for comparison

 Every stage's output is included, so nothing has to be rebuilt to inspect or re-score — but every script that produced them is included too, so any stage can be re-run and reproduced from scratch.